Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ## 7.13 Leave message
 ```
 【Description 】
-     The doorbell device supports recording of messages, and you can choose to play the message when answering.
+     The doorbell device supports recording of messages, and the message can be played when answering.
 【Be applicable】
      Doorbell
      camera.supportHostMessage == MeariDeviceSupportHostTypeNone  Does not support the message function